esensi/model/readme.md

 $post->mergeHashable( ['zip'] ); // ['foo', 'bar', 'baz', 'zip']
 $post->removeHashable( 'foo' ); // ['bar', 'baz', 'zip']

-// Check if an attribute is in the Post::$hashable property if ( $post->isHashable( 'foo' ) )
+// Check if an attribute is in the User::$hashable property if ( $post->isHashable( 'foo' ) )
 {
     // ... foo is not hashable so this would not get executed